Color options are not available for Campagnolo®-compatible wheels or 404 Firecrest 650c.

 Originally intended for time trials, track racing and the occasional Tour de France® prologue, the Super-9 also has become a favorite among Ironman®-distance and 70.3-distance athletes.
 It’s the wheel that Marino Van Hoenacker chose en route to the fastest Ironman race time ever at Ironman® Austria.

-The Super-9 is the all-around rocket that will outclass any other disc we’ve tested, even with 23 mm tires.
+The Super-9 is the all-around rocket that will outclass any other disc we’ve tested.
 Its hub features the stiff 17 mm axles of the 188 road hub along with adjustable bearing preload with the industry’s only aero preload nut.
 The standard version of the Super-9 weighs less than 1000 grams and is convertible between road and track setups.

 The Super-9 has claimed multiple world time trial championships, Tour de France stages, Ironman®-distance and 70.3-distance victories, not to mention the fastest Ironman® performance of all time.

 • Valve stem must be at least 45 mm.
 Please use a 27 mm valve extender with all Tangente tires.

 • Integrated aero rear brakes in some frames may present clearance issues; please check fit with brake before purchasing.

 ABLC™ (Aerodynamic Boundary Layer Control)